rond-authz/rond-authz.github.io/_docs/cheat-sheet.md

 # Cheat sheet

-This document describes a few example of policies that can be written in Rego.
+This document describes a few examples of policies that can be written in Rego.

 ## Policies composition in OR

-This simple policy will accept only requests with method `GET` or `HEAD`, it uses assignment to define new values `:=` and equality checks `==`.
+This simple policy will accept only requests with method `GET` or `HEAD`.
+It uses assignment to define new values `:=` and equality checks `==`.

 ```
 my_policy {